cs3org/OCM-API/IETF-OCM-MLS.md

 Implementations that do provide a native client application SHOULD perform cryptographic operations in the native client on the user's devices, rather than on the server, because this provides stronger isolation of key material from the server.
+A user participating from multiple native devices MUST do so using an MLS Virtual Client as specified in [ietf-mls-virtual-clients], with the devices acting as Emulator Clients.
 In either case the same MLS client model applies.

-Each user who is a member of a federated group has their own MLS leaf node, enabling individual users to be added and removed independently.
+Each user who is a member of a federated group has exactly one MLS leaf node, enabling individual users to be added and removed independently.
 The OCM Server can act as the MLS client on behalf of its users.
 For implementations where the primary interface is a web client, the OCM